Plans and Reports to HUD

 Citizen Participation Plan (CPP)

-Strategy for public participation that incorporates citizen input into the planning, implementation, coordination and assessment of HCDD’s projects and activities.
+Strategy for public participation that incorporates citizen input into the planning, implementation, coordination and assessment of HCD’s projects and activities.